makersacademy/takeaway-challenge/README.md

         I would like to receive a text such as "Thank you!
 Your order was placed and will be delivered before 18:52" after I have ordered

 All of the above working and text messages being sent tested via Twilio :)

+IMPORTANT - Before running the tests you need to add a .env file in which you need to include the environment variables needed as follows else the sms test will fail:

+ACCOUNT_SID= {put your twilio account id here}

+AUTH_TOKEN= {put your twilio auth token here}

+TWILIO_FROM= {put your twilio mobile number here(UK)}

+TWILIO_TO= {put your mobile number here}
 ```